silverstripe/developer-docs/en/00_Getting_Started/00_Server_Requirements.md

 ## CMS browser requirements

-Silverstripe CMS supports the following web browsers:

-* Google Chrome
-* Microsoft Edge
-* Mozilla Firefox

-We aim to provide satisfactory experiences in Apple Safari.
+Silverstripe CMS uses [browserslist](https://browsersl.ist) default settings to determine which browsers are supported.
+Note that this only applies for the CMS itself - you can support whatever browsers you want to in the front end of your website.

+These settings ensure support for the latest 2 versions of major browsers, plus all versions of those browsers with at least 0.5% worldwide market share, plus the [Firefox Extended Support Release](https://support.mozilla.org/en-US/kb/choosing-firefox-update-channel).
+They explicitly exclude browser versions which have reached end-of-life.

+You can use [browserlist's "check compatible browsers" tool](https://browsersl.ist/#q=defaults) to see specifically which versions of which browsers are supported by these settings.

 Silverstripe CMS works well across Windows, Linux, and Mac operating systems.

 ## End user requirements